Multi-Location Business Networking: Connecting Branch Offices Securely

 Professional installation considerations:

-- Proper cable management prevents troubleshooting nightmares
+- Proper cable management reduces diagnostic time

 - Documented configurations speed up support